Website Design & Brand Identity for a Luxury Rental Home

 increase in form submissions through organic search

-I made choices for myself before going more high fidelity by sketching out thumbnails of potential logo directions.
+Starting with logo design, I made choices for myself before going more high fidelity by sketching out thumbnails of potential logo directions.

 Logo thumbnail sketches drawn on paper